lgtm-migrator/project-wisdom/README.md

 # Project Wisdom

-A Zendesk App that fetches contextual informtion about a ticket from its custom project field.
+A Zendesk App that fetches contextual information about a ticket from its custom project field.

 ## Prerequisites